Appendix 3 Definitions

 Judicial system and detention

-Refers to a state’s judiciary’s power to effectively try to enforce judgments on organized crime-related cases.
+Refers to the power of a state’s judiciary to effectively try to enforce judgments on organized crime-related cases.
 The ability of a country’s judicial system to do so depends on whether it is adequately resourced and operates independently and effectively at all points along the juridical chain.
 Although passing judgment on cases is its primary function, the ability to enforce is also an essential component of a judiciary’s activities.
-Things such as evidence that key organized crime leaders are successfully prosecuted and, in particular the degree of organized crime influence from within the prison system, are factors to consider in assessing a state’s judicial capacity.
+Factors such as evidence that key organized crime leaders are successfully prosecuted and, in particular, the degree of organized crime influence from within the prison system, should be key considerations in assessing a state’s judicial capacity.
 Where the prison system has been captured by organized crime, this should significantly impact the score.
 Thus, while having more resources and independence to pass judgment on organized crime cases implies higher state resilience, high impunity implies lower state resilience.

 Law enforcement

 Refers to the state’s ability to investigate, gather intelligence, protect and enforce adherence to its rules and procedures regarding organized crime.
 As the front line of a state’s criminal justice system, law enforcement and intelligence are often in direct contact with organized criminal activities.
-In order to bring criminal perpetrators to justice, the capacity of a state’s law enforcement to combat organized crime rests on things such as whether it is adequately resourced, and whether the state has invested in law enforcement mechanisms that are specifically organized-crime-focused.
+In order to bring criminal perpetrators to justice, the capacity of a state’s law enforcement to combat organized crime rests on factors such as whether it is adequately resourced, and whether the state has invested in law enforcement mechanisms that are specifically focused on organized crime.
 It follows therefore that greater law enforcement capacity makes a state more resilient to organized crime.

 Territorial integrity